trento-project/web/docs/design/2026-08-12-sast-dast-scanning.md

 ### `.github/actions/publish-sarif` — local composite action

-Inputs: `name`, `path`, `category`.
+Inputs: `name`, `path`, `category`, `optional`.

 Responsibilities:

-1. Exit cleanly when the file is absent.
-Nuclei writes no file when there are no findings.
+1. Fail the job when the file is absent, since a missing report means the scan died before writing anything. `optional: true` downgrades that to a notice, for a scanner whose clean run legitimately writes no file; no caller passes it today.
 2. Upload the file as a workflow artifact, unconditionally.
 3. Upload to code scanning, only when the token permits it.